SelfExplainML/PiML-Toolbox/README.md

 `pip install PiML`

-🎄 **Dec 4, 2023:**  V0.6.0 is released with data handling, model tuning and test suite enhancements.
+🎄 **Dec 1, 2023:**  V0.6.0 is released with data handling, model interpretation and test suite enhancements.

 :rocket: **May 4, 2023:**  V0.5.0 is released together with PiML user guide.